sageframe-no-kaji/edelmore-reader/README.md

 Edelmore Reader is the sibling project to [Edelmore Diary](https://github.com/sageframe-no-kaji/edelmore-diary) — a private cottage-core diary for children, built first for a 13-year-old who wanted an Anne Frank–style journal on her own terms.
 The diary is the active project; the reader is the eventual fork.
 The two share the book metaphor, the visual identity, the narration stack, and the deployment pattern; they differ in content model and use case.

-If you're seeing the diary repo before the reader: that's correct.
-The reader can't responsibly start until the diary's infrastructure is mature and refactored.
-The seed in this repo (`ho-process/seeds/edelmore-reader-seed.md`) documents the architectural reasoning.

 ## Why "Edelmore"

 The name was chosen by Iona, the diary's first user.
 It carries forward unchanged.
 The reader sits in the same family of objects under the same name.